hycsie/PanSum/README.md

 - The first layer is a dictionary of web pages with filename as key.
 - The second layer is a list of chunks.
 For each chunk, "context" is a string that stores the content of chunk, while "qas"  is a dictionary that stores the annotation of each intent.
-- In qas layer, the key is
+- In qas dictionoary layer, the key is each intent type and the value is a list of annotations.
+- Each annotation is a tuple consists of (snippet, starting position, ending position).